terraform-google-modules/terraform-example-foundation/2-environments/README.md

 # 2-environments

-The purpose of this step is to set up dev, nonprod, and prod environments within the GCP organization.
+The purpose of this step is to set updevelopment,non-production, and production environments within the GCP organization.

 ## Prerequisites